 Additional information on these and other factors that could affect the Company's operations or financial results is included in the Company's reports on file with Canadian securities regulatory authorities.
-Readers are cautioned not to place undue reliance on this forward looking information, which is given as of the date it is expressed herein or otherwise.
+Readers are cautioned not to place undue reliance on this forward looking information, which is given as of the date hereof.